neondatabase/neon/docs/rfcs/025-generation-numbers.md

     attachment generation numbers, and attachments may be changed while a pageserver's generation number stays the same.

-- **Object keys are suffixed** with the generation numbers
+- **Object keys are suffixed** with a tuple of attachment & node generation numbers
 - **Safety in split brain for multiple nodes running with the same node ID** is provided by the pageserver node generation in the object key: the concurrent nodes will not write to the same key.
 - **Safety for multiply-attached tenants** is provided by the tenant attach generation in the object key: the competing pageservers will not try to write to the same keys.
-- **Safety for deletions** is provided by pageservers enqueing deletions until calling out to the control plane to validate that the node & attachment generation numbers have not changed since the deletions were enqueued.
+- **Safety for deletions** is provided by pageservers calling out to the control plane to validate that the node & attachment generation numbers have not changed since we last updated a timeline's index.
 - **The control plane is used to issue generation numbers** to avoid the need for a built-in consensus system in the pageserver, although this could in principle be changed without changing the storage format.
-- **The safekeeper may refuse RPCs from zombie pageservers** via the node generation number.

 ### Generation numbers

 Two logical entities will get new "generation numbers", which are monotonically increasing integers with a global guarantee that they will not be re-used:

-- Pageservers: a generation ID is acquired at startup and lasts until the process ends or another process with the same node ID starts.
+- Pageservers: a node generation ID is acquired at startup and lasts until the process ends or another process with the same node ID starts.
 - Tenant attachments: for a given tenant, each time its attachment is changed, a per-tenant generation number increases.